My name is

 More InfoFarina is a twin and has two siblings.
 She lives with her mother and great-grandmother (…)

-More InfoVeronica is the second-born child and has three siblings.
-Her mother did not finish her (…)
+More InfoVeronica is the second-born and has three siblings.
+Her mother did not finish her primary (…)

 More InfoMohammed is the last born and has seven siblings.
-Both of his parents are peasant (…)
+Both of his parents are farmers (…)

-More InfoBrivan and his family have faced unimaginable hardships.
+More InfoBrivan and his family have faced significant hardships.
 After losing his mother and a younger (…)

 More InfoIrshadal was left homeless as a baby when his parents separated.
 With no financial or (…)